pallets/flask/docs/patterns/packages.rst

 into multiple modules.
 The only thing you have to remember is the following quick checklist:

-1. the `Flask` application object creation have to be in the `__init__.py` file.
-That way each module can import it safely and the `__name__` variable will resole to the correct package.
+1. the `Flask` application object creation has to be in the `__init__.py` file.
+That way each module can import it safely and the `__name__` variable will resolve to the correct package.
 2. all the view functions (the ones with a :meth:`~flask.Flask.route` decorator on top) have to be imported when in the `__init__.py` file.
-   Not the objects itself, but the module it is in.
+   Not the object itself, but the module it is in.
 Do the importing at the *bottom* of the file.

 Here an example `__init__.py`::